AtmoFX/bigint/factorial.md

 ### Time savings

+Compared to the naive approach and for big enough factorials:
+ - The result is attained with half the number of multiplications required by the naive approach.<br/>
+ The computational complexity is not improved by that but when every multiplication takes a measurable time, cutting their number by half is an important improvement.
-Compared to the naive approach and for big enough factorials, the number of multiplications is only half the naive approach (the complexity is the same) and it makes better use of the optimized multiplication algorithms, as both $`\text{product}`$ and $`\text{result}`$ grow.
+ - It makes better use of the optimized multiplication algorithms, as both $`\text{product}`$ and $`\text{result}`$ grow.<br/>
+ This part of the improvement results in better computational complexity: the algorithm repeats $`n`$ times a step with a better $`\text{O}(\text{M}(n))`$.

 ### A complete example